Diversity, Equity, and Inclusion at CP 2026

 DEI Scholarships

 CP 2026 offers DEI scholarships to support individuals from underrepresented groups.
-These scholarships provide financial assistance to cover conference attendance costs, including registration fees, travel, and accommodation.
-Scholarship recipients will also be integrated into the Doctoral Program, where they will gain access to mentorship.
+These scholarships provide financial assistance to help cover the costs of attending the conference, including registration fees, travel, and accommodation.
+Scholarship recipients may also have the opportunity to participate in the Doctoral Program, where they will benefit from mentorship opportunities.

 Childcare Support

-CP 2026 recognises the importance of providing support for attendees with childcare needs.
-We aim to assist with childcare on a best-effort basis.
-If you are interested in exploring childcare options, we encourage you to get in touch with the DEI chairs early to discuss your needs.
+CP 2026 recognises the importance of supporting attendees with childcare needs.
+We will do our best to support attendees with childcare needs.
+If you would like to explore childcare options, we encourage you to contact the DEI Chairs as early as possible to discuss your needs.

 Accessibility

 CP 2026 is hosted by ISCTE – Instituto Universitário de Lisboa.
-The University aims to ensure all people have equal access to public events.
-As part of the registration process you will have a chance to inform the University of your special requirements.
-In addition, if you are unsure about the accessibility support, please contact the DEI chairs as soon as possible so we can discuss your needs.
+The university aims to ensure that everyone has equal access to its public events.
+As part of the registration process, you will have the opportunity to indicate your accessibility requirements.
+In addition, if you are unsure about the available accessibility support, please contact the DEI Chairs as soon as possible so that we can discuss your needs.

-We are excited to work towards a more inclusive future and encourage all attendees to engage with these initiatives.
-For questions or suggestions regarding our DEI efforts, please contact the DEI chairs.
+We are committed to helping build a more inclusive future and encourage all attendees to engage with these initiatives.
+For questions or suggestions regarding our DEI efforts, please contact the DEI Chairs.

 DEI Chairs